-8 How are students verified to be eligible?
+- How are students verified to be eligible?

-To confirm eligibility, GESA will verify information submitted for students when families apply for the program beginning March 1, 2025.
-This will be done through the program's platform vendor, Odyssey.

-9 How long are students eligible to receive funding?
+To confirm eligibility, GESA will verify information submitted for students when families apply to the program through the Odyssey portal. - 9 How long are students eligible to receive funding?
 Once students are accepted into the program, they will remain eligible for the program in future years.
-Ultimately, students in the program remain eligible to receive funds until:

-- Returning to a public school

-- Graduating from high school

-- Reaching the age of 20 (or age 21 for Special Education students) or

-- Moving out of Georgia
+Ultimately, students in the program remain eligible to receive funds until: - Returning to a public school - Graduating from high school - Reaching the age of 20 (or age 21 for Special Education students) or - Moving out of Georgia

-10 Do participating students need to re-apply annually?
+Do participating students need to re-apply annually?